oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/cicd/tools.md

 - (Docker) A sample for creating a domain in a container image with WDT can be found [here](https://github.com/oracle/weblogic-deploy-tooling/tree/master/samples/docker-domain).
-- (Kubernetes) A similar sample of creating a domain in an image with WDT can be found in the WebLogic Server Kubernetes Operator project for creating a [domain-in-image with WDT](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/domain-home-in-image/).
+- (Kubernetes) A similar sample of creating a domain in an image with WDT can be found in the WebLogic Kubernetes Operator project for creating a [domain-in-image with WDT](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/domain-home-in-image/).
 - (Kubernetes) A [Model in Image sample]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) for supplying an image that contains a WDT model only,